jaredlutz/AgentGPT/docs/docs/faq.md

 <summary>What is the difference between this and ChatGPT?</summary>
 ChatGPT is a great tool that will allow you to ask a specific question and receive a result.
 It also follows a conversation, so after you have received a response, you can continue talking to it and it will remember (within limits) what was descussed previously.

-AgentGPT on the otherhand is a platform for AI agents.
+VerityAI on the otherhand is a platform for AI agents.
 You configure an agent to accomplish a broad goal, and it will automatically think and perform tasks to achieve it.
 </details>

 <details>
 <summary>What is the difference between this and AutoGPT?</summary>
-Both AgentGPT and AutoGPT are projects involving autonomous AI agents.
-AutoGPT is a tool that one runs locally while AgentGPT is a web based platform.
+Both VerityAI and AutoGPT are projects involving autonomous AI agents.
+AutoGPT is a tool that one runs locally while VerityAI is a web based platform.
 </details>

 <details>
-<summary>What can AgentGPT do?</summary>
+<summary>What can VerityAI do?</summary>
-AgentGPT can do a lot, but we're also working on giving it a lot more capabilities.
-Visit our <a href="/usecases">usecases</a> page to learn about how people currently use AgentGPT.
+VerityAI can do a lot, but we're also working on giving it a lot more capabilities.
+Visit our <a href="/usecases">usecases</a> page to learn about how people currently use VerityAI.
 </details>

 <details>
-<summary>Does AgentGPT have access to the internet?</summary>
+<summary>Does VerityAI have access to the internet?</summary>
 Not yet but this is coming very soon!
 Keep an eye on our <a href="/roadmap">roadmap</a>.
 </details>

 ### Local contribution issues

 <details>
-<summary>I'm having trouble setting up AgentGPT locally!</summary>
+<summary>I'm having trouble setting up VerityAI locally!</summary>
 Please visit our <a href="/development/setup">setup</a> guide to diagnose any issues.
-If you have a problem that is undocumented, please submit an <a href="https://github.com/reworkd/AgentGPT/issues">issue on GitHub</a>.
+If you have a problem that is undocumented, please submit an <a href="https://github.com/reworkd/VerityAI/issues">issue on GitHub</a>.
 </details>